emc211/optane-kdb-report/README.md

 ## Conclusion
 - It is possible to run rdbs with data stored in optane instead of dram.
 Code required for such changes is outlined.
 - There is a trade off in performance for querying from persistent memory. can be seen to be 2-5x slower.
-- Possible that just trying to convert a working hdb to optane.
+- Possible that just trying to convert a working rdb to optane.
 This slow down in read speed will cause queries to take longer and could result in rdb delaying processing of of new messages for tp.
 - If a rdb is already seeing very high query volumes may not be advisable to move everything to optane mem.
 - More realistic use case is if you have columns that are seldom queried even only adhocly that subset of columns could be moved to .m namespace freeing up ram for more rdbs.